GoogleCloudPlatform/emblem/CONTRIBUTING.md

 If no Google Cloud resources are needed, use [GitHub Actions](https://docs.github.com/en/actions) to drive automation.
 Otherwise use Cloud Build ([decision](docs/decisions/2021-05-static-analysis.md)).

+Infrastructure (including test fixtures) should be managed by Terraform wherever practical.
+In cases where resources **cannot** be managed by Terraform, this project recommends manual management instead of custom scripts/automation.

 ## Automated Testing & Productivity

 The following automated checks are run against every Pull Request: